 New Collaboration on Marine Debris

-In partnership with the University of Georgia, SEA was awarded a grant from 11th Hour Project.
+In partnership with the University of Georgia, SEA was awarded a grant from 11th Hour Racing.
 Working with the University of Georgia, SEA will support curriculum and in-port research activities around waste management and ocean plastic pollution in the next Sustainability in Polynesian Island Cultures & Ecosystems (SPICE) program.

 Plastic pollution is a global threat to our oceans.
 The actions of individuals can help mitigate the problem through positive changes in behavior, and they can also help researchers better understand the distribution and type of marine debris through citizen science.